kaptandatasolutions/kaptandatasolutions.github.io/_posts/2024-10-02-Revolutionizing.md

 ### Why Choose Kaptan Data Solutions?

-* **Expertise:** Our team consists of experienced data scientists, software engineers, and medical physicists.
+* **Expertise:** Expert in physical measurements with 15 years' experience in radiation protection and medical physics, specializing in the development of data science applications with Python and quality assurance in radiotherapy.
 * **Customization:** We tailor our solutions to meet your specific needs.
 * **Support:** We provide ongoing support and training to ensure your success.